-Let’s examine the two main types of urinary catheters that are inserted to drain the bladder.
+Have you been told you need to use catheters?
+Let’s examine the different types of catheters that drain the bladder.

-Your doctor or healthcare practitioner will teach you how to insert the catheter yourself since you will likely be self-cathing on a regular basis.
-They will let you know how often to cath as well.
+Your prescribing healthcare practitioner will usually demonstrate how to insert your catheters since you will likely be self-cathing on a regular basis.
+In addition, they will let you know how frequently you should self-cath each day, week, or month.

-There are three main sub-types of intermittent catheters to know about.
+The 3 main types of catheters to know are:

-This intermittent catheter is the original urinary catheter type, and it has come a long way since the first catheter’s invention.
+This intermittent catheter is the original urinary catheter type.
+It has come a long way since the first catheter’s invention.

-Hydrophilic catheters are similar to straight catheters when it comes to the options for various lengths, straight or coudé tip, and pocket catheter or travel-ready options.
-The main difference is that hydrophilic catheters have a unique coating which, when activated by water, becomes lubricated and ready to use with no need for additional lubricant, as well as less mess and effort.
+Hydrophilic catheters are similar to straight catheters in terms of length and insertion tip options.
+The main difference is that hydrophilic catheters have a unique coating that activates with water, making it lubricated and ready to use.
+These don’t require additional catheter lubricating jelly so you can use these with less mess and less effort.

-Closed system catheters are sterile catheters that are typically in a self-contained, all-in-one package with a collection bag.
-Often a great choice for those in wheelchairs, closed system catheters often come with additional insertion supplies like gloves, an underpad, and antiseptic wipes to minimize the risk of infection.
-They are pre-lubricated and come with an introducer tip to bypass the highest concentrations of bacteria in the urethra as you insert the catheter.
+Closed system catheters are all-in-one sterile options that come in a self-contained collection bag.
+Frequent travelers and people in wheelchairs often prefer closed system catheter kits, thanks to their ease of use.
+Plus, these pre-lubricated catheters often come with additional insertion supplies like gloves, an underpad, and antiseptic wipes to minimize the risk of infection.
+In addition, closed systems feature introducer tips, which help bypass the highest concentrations of bacteria in the urethra.

 All of the above-mentioned types of intermittent catheters are typically available in a variety of options, depending on the brand you choose, including: